Psychological therapies for dementia: Cognition-oriented treatments

 The aim of cognition-oriented treatments, which include reality orientation and cognitive retraining is the restoration of cognitive deficits.
 Reality orientation consists in the presentation of information about time, place or person in order to ease the understanding of the person about its surroundings and his place in them, for example using an orientation board.
 On the other hand, cognitive retraining tries to improve impaired capacities by exercitation of mental abilities.
 Both have shown some efficacy improving cognitive capacities, although in some works these effects were transient and negative effects, such as frustration, have also been reported.
-Most of the programs inside this approach are fully or partially computerized and others are fully paper based such as the Cognitive Retention Therapy method.
+Most of the programs inside this approach are fully or partially computerized and others are fully paper-based, such as the cognitive retention therapy method.

 Stimulation-oriented treatments

 Stimulation-oriented treatments include art, music and pet therapies, exercise, and any other kind of recreational activities for patients.
 Stimulation has modest support for improving behavior, mood, and, to a lesser extent, function.
-Nevertheless, as important as these effects are, the main support for the use of stimulation therapies is the improvement in the patient daily life routine they suppose.
+Nevertheless, as important as these effects are, the main support for the use of stimulation therapies is improvement in the patient's daily life routines.

-A study published in 2006 tested the effects of Cognitive Stimulation Therapy (CST) on the demented elderly’s quality of life.
+A study published in 2006 tested the effects of cognitive stimulation therapy (CST) on the demented elderly's quality of life.
 The researchers looked at the effect of CST on cognitive function, the effect of improved cognitive function on quality of life, then the link between the three (CST, cognition, and QoL).
-The study found an improvement in cognitive function from the CST treatment, as measured by the Mini Mental State Examination (MMSE) and the Alzheimer’s Disease Assessment Scale (ADAS-Cog), as well as an improvement in quality of life self-reported by the participants using the Quality of Life-AD measure.
+The study found an improvement in cognitive function from the CST treatment, as measured by the mini–mental state examination (MMSE) and the Alzheimer's disease assessment scale (ADAS-Cog), as well as an improvement in quality of life self-reported by the participants using the Quality of Life-AD measure.
 The study then used regression models to explain the correlation between the CST therapy and quality of life to see if the improved cognitive function was the primary mediating factor for the improved quality of life.
 The models supported the correlation and proposed that it was the improved cognition more than other factors (such as reduced depression symptoms and less anxiety) that led to the participants reporting back that they had a better quality of life (with significant improvements especially in energy level, memory, relationship with significant other, and ability to do chores.)